- There are three types of group benefit plans: traditional group health insurance, health spending accounts, and hybrid plans

 3. Disability insurance

-Another form of group health insurance includes disability insurance that may also be offered to employees.
+Another form of group health insurance is disability insurance, which may be offered to employees, including both short-term and long-term coverage.
 Disability insurance protects an individual when their health problem prevents them from working a job and earning a steady income for their family.

 Individuals with disability insurance will receive periodic payouts that will help them easily cover basic day-to-day expenses such as groceries, mortgages, children’s education, etc.